How should decision support projects be managed?

 Editor, DSSResources.com

-A senior manager interested in a decision support concept should designate a project manager or push Information Technology management to assign an appropriate person.
-A project manager is expected to achieve project goals and objectives on time, within budget and at an agreed upon quality level.
+A senior manager interested in a decision support idea should designate a project manager or request that Information Technology management assign an appropriate person.
+A project manager brings skills to scope and plan the project.
+Also, a project manager is expected to set and achieve project goals and objectives on time, within budget and at an agreed upon quality level.
 Project managers also attempt to optimize the allocation, use and integration of inputs including staff, technology and software.
+A good project manager can adapt as a decision support project evolves.

 Once a project is approved then a methodology and project plan needs to be developed and a project team needs to be assembled.
 If the project will be outsourced, then a process needs to be developed for creating a request-for-proposals and then evaluating proposals.
 If the development will occur in-house, then development tools and technical issues need to be resolved.
 The feasibility analysis should have determined if it is appropriate for the project to be completed in-house.

-The DSS project manager defines project plans and manages the daily activities associated with the project.
+Managing the project is a challenging task.
+A decision support project manager defines project plans and manages the daily activities associated with the project.
 The project manager coordinates project resources, the project budget, status reporting, changes in requirements and tasks, relations with vendors, and relations with sponsors, skeptics, and IS/IT staff.
-A DSS project manager may come from the Information Systems group or from another functional department.
-In general, a DSS project manager needs strong technical skills, outstanding people skills and knowledge of the business.
+A decision support project manager may come from the Information Systems group or from another functional department.
+In general, a decision support project manager needs strong information technical skills, outstanding people skills and knowledge of the business.

 References